RichardPBerry/redref/README.md

 # REDREF

 A red teaming reference for attacking boxes.
-Thie repository contains notes, comands and tips for penetration testing.
+This repository contains notes, comands and tips for penetration testing.
 Notes are arranged according to the [MITRE ATT&CK framework](https://attack.mitre.org/), which also aligns nicely with the way Kali Linux is structured.